 Cover the vessel with some clean fine woven cloth or kitchen paper and secure with a rubber band.

 After four days, uncover the brew, remove a little with a clean stainless steel spoon.
 It should taste fizzy and pleasantly tart.
 If not, recover and test every day until it reaches this stage.

-When your batch is brewed, remove the scoby, reserve some jun for the next batch.
-Then repeat the brewing steps above and enjoy your first batch of jun!
+When your batch has brewed, remove the scoby and reserve some jun for the next batch.
+Repeat the brewing steps above and enjoy your first batch of jun!

 - As you experiment, you will get to know how strong you like your jun.
 It might be a case that you like your tea steeped for 20 minutes rather than ten or you like a little extra tea in the brew.

 - Remember that jun can be a fast ferment, if you forget to check it you might find it way too tart.
 We have made this mistake a few times and end up using it in salad dressings!

 - If you have a sensitive palate you will also notice that the raw honey you use will change the taste to reflect the season and locality in which it was produced.